roadtocode4u/spaceship/docs/icp/00-homework/00-homework.md

 1. Create 3 web pages and implement display properties inline, block and inline-block on each page.

 2. Create a course cards similar to cards shown on RTC website using display, height, width, text-align, box-shadow, margin, padding, hover, etc.

+### Homework-14

+1. Create a Collage ID card or Bank Card (add fake details) using position & other CSS properties.